 Here are some tips!
 Don’t add more sugar, thinking that it will make your cookies sweeter.
 It will actually make them too hard.
 On the other hand, don’t use margarin because it contains too much water, which makes cookies too soft.
 Don’t let your butter fully soften because it makes cookies spread out too much.
 Also, be sure to use fresh baking soda.

 Our cookie recipe below has balanced spices, the right amount of saltiness, and amazing texture from the dried fruit and nuts.
 You won’t be disappointed!
 Happy baking!

 Best Ever Oatmeal Cookie Recipe

-1 cup raisins or other dried fruit such as chopped dates or mission figs, or a mixture of all three, totaling one cup (optional)
+- 1 cup raisins or other dried fruit such as chopped dates or mission figs, or a mixture of all three, totaling one

-Drop by heaping tablespoon onto prepared cookie sheets.
-Then, using slightly damp (not wet) fingers, flatten the spoonfuls into disks.
+- Drop by heaping tablespoon onto prepared cookie sheets.
+Then, using slightly damp (not wet) fingers, flatten them into disks.
 You can leave the edges somewhat irregular.
 Just be sure to leave at least an inch or two between the cookies, because they will spread a bit.
 Place no more than a dozen cookies on the sheet at a time.
 4 rows of three works best.

 Store in an airtight container.

 Edward Higgins is a freelance writer, artist, home chef, and avid fly fisherman who lives outside of Portland, Maine.
 He studied at Skidmore College and Harvard University.
 His article 10 Best Edible Insects appears in the 2020 Farmers' Almanac.